Dominik Kubalík

-Dominik Kubalík (born 21 August 1995) is a Czech professional ice hockey player who plays for EV Zug in the National League (NL).
-He was drafted in the seventh round, 191st overall, by the Los Angeles Kings of the National Hockey League (NHL) in the 2013 NHL entry draft.
-He has also played for the Chicago Blackhawks, Detroit Red Wings, and Ottawa Senators of the NHL, HC Ambrì-Piotta of the NL and HC Plzeň of the Czech Extraliga.
+Dominik Kubalík (born 21 August 1995) is a Czech professional ice hockey player who is a winger for EV Zug of the National League (NL).
+He was drafted in the seventh round, 191st overall, by the Los Angeles Kings in the 2013 NHL entry draft.
+He has also played for the Chicago Blackhawks, Detroit Red Wings, and Ottawa Senators of the National Hockey League (NHL), HC Ambrì-Piotta of the NL and HC Plzeň of the Czech Extraliga (ELH).

 Playing career

 Amateur

 After coming up through the Czech Extraliga HC Plzeň 1929's junior system, he played eight games for the senior team in the 2011–12 season, scoring one goal.
 In June 2012, he was selected by the Sudbury Wolves of the Ontario Hockey League (OHL) 27th overall in the Canadian Hockey League's import draft.
 Kubalík joined the Wolves for the 2012–13 season which he recorded 17 goals, 17 assists and 34 points in 67 games.
 Sudbury made the 2013 OHL playoffs and in nine games, he added three goals and six points.
 In the first round series against the Brampton Battalion, he scored three straight game winning goals to help the team advance to the next round.
 However, they were eliminated from the playoffs by the Belleville Bulls in the second round.
 Kubalík returned to the Wolves for the 2013–14 season in which he played 36 games, marking 13 goals and 23 points.
 On 10 January 2014, Kubalík (along with two second-round draft picks) was traded to the Kitchener Rangers in exchange for forward Radek Faksa.
 After the trade, Kubalík's play fell off, registering only five goals and six points in 20 games with the Rangers.